Dehghanni/Teofl/Speaking.md

 - **Family**

 - Family is the sole group who truly cares for us and, we can count on them whenever we run into difficulties.
-They subordinate their personal interests to those of us.
+They give us their unqualified support and subordinate their personal interests to those of us.
 For example, on a rainy day, you can cadge money from your family and they might help you without reservation.
 - Our family members are the ones who know us the best and can advise us better than any other people.
 For example, when you wanna choose a major to study, it seems more rational to consult your family because they know your interests in a superior way.

 - **Children**